 The Carlile Youth Concurrent Disorders Centre supports youth 13 ?
-18 years of age from the Vancouver Coastal Health region experiencing combined mental health and problematic substance use concerns.
+18 years of age who are experiencing combined mental health and problematic substance use concerns.

 We focus on helping youth as they manage their substance use and mental health concerns by providing:

 A Multidisciplinary treatment team consisting of psychiatrists, a psychologist, occupational therapist, nurses, youth care counsellors, social workers, concurrent disorders therapist and teacher

 Diagnostic clarification and medication management

 Individualized treatment plans incorporating the youth?s needs and goals

 A safe and welcoming environment and culturally competent care

 Opportunities to create positive connections and skills through a range of therapeutic approaches